jimFalkenstine/CoasterCounts/README.md

 **Coaster Counts**

 Coaster Counts is a sample database for tracking roller coaster stats.
-You can also track the roller coasters you and your friends have ridden  By executing stored procedures, you can add a rider, read a rider's coaster count, update a coaster's status if it's been removed, and delete a coaster from a rider's coaster count.
+You can also track the roller coasters you and your friends have ridden.
+By executing stored procedures, you can add a rider, read a rider's coaster count, update a coaster's status if it's been removed, and delete a coaster from a rider's coaster count.

 ## Features